-Port Moresby Diving… Usually overshadowed and often overlooked by divers passing through on their way to Milne Bay, Kimbe Bay or Kavieng.
+Port Moresby Diving… The capital of Papua New Guinea is overshadowed and often completely overlooked by divers passing through on their way to Milne Bay, Kimbe Bay or Kavieng.

 The best dive sites are concentrated along the offshore and sunken barrier reefs.
 Many of which can be stunning in the right conditions.